 Ricardo Moore, a former vice chairman of the board, agreed that many commissioners serve “as a rubber stamp” for the department and Duggan administration.

-“[They’re] ignorant to police operations,” he said.
-“The rubber stamp commissioners don’t read, don’t proactively attend community meetings and show up and vote the way the mayor and chief want them to.”
+“The rubber-stamp commissioners don’t read, don’t proactively attend community meetings and show up and vote the way the mayor and chief want them to,” he said

 But Carter rejects the notion that the board isn’t doing its job.